aliwualk/One-Step-At-The-Time/exercise1.md

 ---
 First thing to do before to work on JASP is to create a .CSV file.

 *NB: The table needs to be arraged different.
+.
+For every athlete in the table you need to make an entry for the 2 varibles.
-However, the function in excel (Paste Special) 'Transpose' helps.
+.
+The function in excel (Paste Special) 'Transpose' helps.
+.
+And there is a function in Python that also do the transpose function.

 ---

-However, there is a funtion in Python that also do this:

 ```Python
 import pandas as pd